Feline tails come in all shapes and sizes, but today we’re going to look specifically at cats with thick tails.

 Their ears curl back and bend in towards the middle of the head.

 The bend is caused by a random genetic mutation that has been passed on through breeding.

 However, this doesn’t seem to cause other health problems, as seen in the Scottish Fold.

 Long-haired American Curl cats have thick, bushy tails, which have earned them their place on this list.

 This highly intelligent breed is a long-haired descendant of the Abyssinian.

-They are active, playful, and love to play games with their humans.
+They are active, and playful, and they love to play games with their humans.

 The most common color for Somali cats is golden brown, almost verging on ginger.